Ceelog/phpdoc-en/src/faq/using.md

     $DOCUMENT\_ROOT or $HTTP\_REFERER) in a user-defined function, and it can't seem to find it.
 What's wrong?](#faq.using.cgi-vars)
-16. [A few PHP directives may also take on shorthand byte values, as opposed to only integer byte values.
+16. [A few PHP directives may also take on shorthand byte values, as opposed to only int byte values.
 What are all the available shorthand byte options?](#faq.using.shorthandbytes)
 17. [Windows: I keep getting connection timeouts when using localhost, whereas "127.0.0.1" works?](#faq.using.windowslocalhostissue)